Biochemistry with Preliminary Year (BSc)

 The final year requires much more independent study, and all students must produce a substantial research-based (laboratory, literature, pedagogic or scientific engagement) report.
 We strive to offer as wide a choice as possible to allow you to tailor the degree to your study goals.

 Our Preliminary Year forms the first year of a four-year degree programme leading to a BSc in any of the subjects offered by the School of Biosciences.
 The purpose of the Preliminary Year is to provide students who don’t have a background in science with the basis of scientific knowledge that will enable them to thrive in the year one curriculum and beyond.
-It is aimed at AS/A-level students who have good grades but in the wrong subjects, overseas students who do not hold science qualifications equivalent to the UK ‘A’ level, and mature students re-entering the education system.
+It is aimed at AS/A-level students who have good grades but in subjects that are not suitable for year one entry, overseas students who do not hold science qualifications equivalent to the UK ‘A’ level, and mature students re-entering the education system.

 The Preliminary Year covers key topics in Biology, Chemistry and Mathematics with 20 credits of optional modules that may be taken from other Schools, the Centre for Professional Education and/or the School of Modern Languages.